 - consults and listens to the entire community of workers and clients before making site-wide changes (community first, NOT profit first)

 - finds ways to help increase the earnings of workers and clients, not of the company itself (as opposed to finding ways to grab more money from the community)

 - helps improve millions of lives (not make them suffer more as the years go by)

 Who doesn’t want a platform like that?
 Do you want a platform like that?

 Let’s keep this dream alive.
-100,000 freelancers is achievable!
-We can convene here (by posting comments below) and on these channels (join and discuss in the Slack group).
+100,000 freelancers are achievable!
+We can convene here (by posting comments below).
 Once there is strong support, we can set up the crowdfunding at an appropriate time.